JackScottAU/Amethyst/Docs/Architecture.md

 ## Process Model

+Use kernel threading in 1:1:N model (kernel knows about all threads, but has no idea about fibres).

+Session:    Console, Security
+Process:    Code / Data / Heap (Virtual Address Space - CR3), File Pointers, working directory etc
+Thread:     Registers / Stack (Stack Top)
+Fibres:     User-mode co-operative thread.
+Invisible to the kernel, but implemented in the standard library.

 Session is a collection of processes sharing a security context (user, etc) and user interface (GUI / terminal session / etc).
 Process is code/data/heap shared.
 Thread is instruction pointer and stack.